Eanswith: Life

 Eanswith was a princess of the Kingdom of Kent.
-Her father was Eadbald, who ruled as king of Kent from 616 to 640 CE.
+Her father was Eadbald, who ruled as king of Kent from 616 to 640.
 Her mother, Eadbald's second wife, was Emma, who may have been a Frankish princess; she also bore him two sons, Eormenred and Eorcenberht.
 Eanswith's grandfather, Æthelberht of Kent had been the first king of Anglo-Saxon England to accept Christian baptism.

-Tradition has it that Eanswith founded the Benedictine Folkestone Priory, the first nunnery in England.
-She was supported in this by her father, Eadbald.
+Tradition has it that Eanswith, with her father's support, founded the Benedictine Folkestone Priory, the first nunnery in England.

-While the monastery was under construction, a pagan prince came to Kent seeking to marry Eanswith.
-King Eadbald, whose sister Æthelburh (Ethelburga) had married the pagan King Edwin two or three years before, recalled that this wedding resulted in Edwin's conversion.
-Eanswith, however, refused.
+While the monastery was under construction, a pagan prince came to Kent seeking to marry her.
+Eadbald, whose sister Æthelburh (Ethelburga) had married the pagan King Edwin two or three years before, recalled that this marriage had resulted in Edwin's conversion.
+Eanswith, however, refused the match.

-This was the first women's monastery to be founded in England.
-Eanswith lived there with her companions in the monastic life, and they may have been guided by some of the monks who had come to England with Augustine in the Gregorian mission of 597.
+Instead of getting married, Eanswith lived at the monastery with her companions in the monastic life; they may have been guided by some of the monks who had come to England with Augustine in the Gregorian mission of 597.